 In some jurisdictions the boiler's operating pressure must be limited to 30 psi (207 kPa) by a safety relief valve.
 When a higher operating pressure level is needed, select a boiler which is certified to operate at the required pressure.
 The boiler's output rating must be within the heater's recommended sizing guide specifications.
-Too low an output rating may cause a boiler condensation condition.
 Too high an output rating may cause a boiler short cycling condition.
-In both cases, these conditions could affect the performance and life-time of the system.

 Where the boiler's output is used to supply space heating and domestic water heating, two options are available when wiring the controls.
 The first option uses a priority relay.
 When the aquastat of the water heater calls for heat, the relay shuts off the space heating zones, giving priority to producing domestic hot water.

 Any demand for space heating is postponed until the water heater has reached a preset level.
 This delay in supplying the space heating zones is usually not noticed by those occupying the living space.
 The water heater gets adequate hot water flow from the boiler to maintain the full rated delivery of domestic hot water.